FantasyPros Accuracy Award

 rank Draft Position Total 3D Value POINTS

-The No 1. spot checks in as easily the best draft position according to ADP, with a whopping 37.1-point gap down to the second-best draft position.
+The No. 9 spot checks in as the best draft position in non-PPR according to ADP, just edging out pick No. 1.

 Here’s a look at where ADP places players by draft position in 10-team non-PPR leagues: